 Auckland also has some water terrors in store for us.
 Kelly Tarlton’s want to put us in a cage and throw us to the sharks.
 Check back to see how that one pans out!

 We’ll be really busy in Rotorua.
 Being a major tourist destination, this town on the North Island has a lot to offer in terms of activities.

 I am looking forward to one thing in particular, that I have not managed to do in my previous visits to New Zealand – learn about Maori culture and history.
-Whakarewarewa and Tamaki Maori villages have invited us, and we will also visit Te Puia to learn more about Maori arts, crafts and culture.
+Whakarewarewa and Tamaki Maori villages have invited us, and we will also visit Te Puia to learn more about Maori arts, crafts, and culture.

-Another New Zealand adventure sport craze, Zorbing, comes in the form of a giant hamster ball.
+Another New Zealand adventure sports craze, Zorbing, comes in the form of a giant hamster ball.
 Strapped into the middle of a transparent inflatable orb, the Zorber is pushed down one of four courses on a hill.
 If you wanted to spice this up a bit more, you could go without the harness and add water to the inside, making your Zorb like your own personal water slide.

 You know what it takes for me to do the water option, right?

 Just outside Taupo lie the famous Huka Falls.
 Being New Zealand, it isn’t really surprising that just visiting the waterfall alone is not enough – why do that when you can get there on a speedboat!
 I have never been on a speedboat, so our tour with Huka Falls Jet will be an interesting experience.
 I’m excited already!